 Yes.
-The Federal Trade Commission’s “Funeral Rule” insures that every American has the right to provide their own casket or cremation urn for use by a funeral home.
+The Federal Trade Commission’s “Funeral Rule” ensures that every American has the right to provide their own casket or cremation urn for use by a funeral home.
 Specifically, the rule states that the funeral provider cannot refuse to handle a casket or urn you bought online, at a local casket store, or somewhere else — or charge you a fee to do it.
 The funeral home cannot require you to be present if you choose to have the urn or casket delivered directly to the funeral home.

 Do you offer any sort of guarantee?

 We offer 100% satisfaction or your money back.
 This guarantee applies to any product that is returned unused.
 That's our guarantee.
-You can buy from us with confidence knowing that we stand behind everything that we sell.
+You can buy from us with confidence knowing that we stand behind everything that we create.

 How long will it take me to receive my order?

 If you made the order before 2 pm EST or 11 am PST, your order will ship out that same day.
 Orders normally take 2-4 days to arrive.